SRI-CSL/libpoly_ocaml_bindings/README.md

 ```
 opam install .
 ```
-This expects the libpoly library to be present in the relevant paths (like `/usr/local/lib`).
-If for some reason these libraries are not in the usual paths, you can specify their paths by setting the environment variables `LDFLAGS` (for the libpoly library), e.g.:
+This expects the libpoly library to be present in the relevant paths (e.g. `/usr/local/lib`), and likewise for its header files (e.g. `/usr/local/include`).
+If for some reason they are not in the usual paths, you can specify the paths by setting the environment variables `LDFLAGS` and `C_INCLUDE_PATH`, e.g.:

 ```
 export LDFLAGS="-L[UNCONVENTIONAL_PATH]"
+export C_INCLUDE_PATH="[UNCONVENTIONAL_PATH]"
 ```

 #### Without opam